 Desktop publishing software InDesign has for a long time allowed all its functionality to be controlled by ExtendScript, so after a while of exploring the InDesign's API, it became clear that it is indeed possible to be used to do what had already been envisioned and what was not dexterous enough with the LaTeX typesetting system.
 A backup of a project (zip package) contains all the essentials for creating an InDesign version, and in practice that is needed to do is to run a single script in InDesign that first which directory the decompressed files are in and then generates the same work in different form based on the available writings, style definitions etc.

-A user can add authors to both their own writings and writings belonging to projects to which he has received editing rights.
+Authors markings are also just an intention, which cannot be enabled even by turning on the experimental features.
+The idea has been to allow the user to add authors to both their own writings and writings belonging to projects to which he has received editing rights.
 They will be used in contexts in which the authors' details etc. will be displayed.
 E.g. in the fine-tuning view, you can add the contributors placeholder to the writing, which will be used to generate author information in the final version of the writing.
 The function for this can be found in the Tools menu ("Functional embed: contributors").
 That placeholder can be converted to plain text by Alt-clicking.

 These "authors" can be created in the Authors tab of the user preferences, and they can be transferred from one user to another if necessary.
 They can be used to communicate to readers the role played by each author in the creation of the writing.
 Later on, images can also be used, but at this stage these authors are text only.
 Users with editing rights will not be able to remove authors other than their own.